Welcome to Third Grade!

 - Rereading difficult selections to understand content

-- Determining the meanings of new words made by using prefixes
+- Determining the meanings of new words made by using prefixes and suffixes

 - Continue to read with your child on a daily basis orally.
 Students should also spend time reading independently.